 - Red and White shirts: polo, turtleneck, mock turtleneck, Peter Pan collar - Navy pants, jumpers, shorts, and skorts (TK-8) - Khaki pants, shorts, skirts, and skorts (Gr.
-6-8 only) - Socks, belts and other accessories
+6-8 only) - Socks, belts and other accessories short sleeves, polo-type with a collar or turtleneck.

-Both Dennis Uniform and Lands' End have a variety of shirts and uniform options.
-These are itemized on both our website and theirs.
-Only specific items listed are authorized as part of our uniform.
-All white shirts must be cotton or knit fabric, long or short sleeves, polo-type with a collar or turtleneck.
 In addition, girl's blouses must be plain white with long or short sleeves, cotton or cotton blend, with a plain, Peter Pan type collar (no additional lace, bows, etc.).
 There is a new sweatshirt with the new logo from 2020.
 This new sweatshirt and the navy uniform sweatshirts are the only sweatshirts allowed at school; the navy hoodie with the St. Cecilia logo from Lands' End is also acceptable.
 Belts should be a plain black, blue or brown.